campfireunion/docs/docs/1.0/flipside/how-tos/show-tools/how-to-use-the-slideshow.md

 # How to use the slideshow

-Slideshows provide a way to bring a sequence of photos and videos into Flipside Studio that can be displayed anywhere in a set.
+Slideshows provide a way to bring a sequence of photos and videos into Flipside that can be displayed anywhere in a set.

 > **Note:** To customize your list of slides, [log into your creator account on flipsidexr.com](flipsidexr.com/user) then go to **Projects** and click on the **Slides** link for the project you wish to add them to.
 Slides belong to a project so they can be shared with the whole project team.